Brad Fields

 BIOGRAPHY

-In 2018-19, buoyed by a record-setting fall that saw NCAA postseason appearances from football, women's cross country and men's and women's soccer, Centre finished 62nd out of almost 450 Division III institutions in the Learfield Directors' Cup.
-It was the second-best mark in the department's history and was first among all SAA schools.
+Since 2016-17 season, Centre has had five student-athletes named SAA Man or Woman of the Year, and 106 Centre student-athletes have been named All-Americans since Fields returned to Danville.
+In 2018-19, buoyed by record-setting fall that saw NCAA postseason appearances from football, women's cross country and men's and women's soccer, Centre finished 62nd out of almost 450 Division III institutions in the Learfield Directors' Cup.
+It was the second-best mark in the department's history, and was first among all SAA schools.
+In 2021-22, the Colonels set a new mark, finishing 48th in the NACDA / Learfield Directors Cup with a school record 379 points.

-Other new projects and renovations led by Fields include the Fishman Center, Seabury Family Tennis Center, and perhaps the most notable, Andrew P. Amend Field.
+Other major upgrades include Sutcliffe Hall, Fishman Center, Seabury Family Tennis Center, David Hicks Practice Facility, Softball hitting facility and Andrew P. Amend Field.

 A native of Ashland, Ky., Fields earned a B.S. degree at Centre with a double major in economics and Spanish.
-He later earned an M.S. degree in sports management, with an emphasis in intercollegiate administration, from the California University of Pennsylvania.
-His graduate-level work included courses in ethics, finance, leadership, legal aspects of the sport, management, NCAA compliance, public relations, sports marketing, and Title IX.
+He later earned an M.S. degree in sports management, with an emphasis in intercollegiate administration, from California University of Pennsylvania.

 Fields began his career in 1999 at the University of South Carolina-Aiken, an NCAA Division II school that competes in the Peach Belt Conference and fields 11 collegiate teams.
 He served as sports information director for four years at USC Aiken before being promoted to assistant athletic director.
 His work won numerous awards from CoSIDA, the College Sports Information Directors of America.
 Fields returned to Kentucky in 2008, taking the position of director of athletic media relations at Western Kentucky University, a Division I program competing in the Sun Belt Conference.
 From there, Fields moved in 2010 to a position as athletic director at Eastern University, which fields 16 intercollegiate sports.

 During his tenure at Eastern, the Eagles combined for six regular season conference titles, eight conference tournament crowns, and 14 NCAA Tournament appearances, including an NCAA Final Four trip by volleyball in 2011.
-In addition, Eastern student-athletes achieved a graduation rate 16.7 percent higher than the rest of the student body, maintaining a cumulative GPA of 3.11 in the 2012-13 academic year.
+In addition, Eastern student-athletes achieved a graduation rate 16.7 percent higher than the rest of the student body.

-Fields and his wife, Julie, have three children, Maddie, Emma, and Katelyn.
+Fields and his wife, Julie, have three daughters, Maddie, Emma and Katelyn.